 What is in the law

-These new rights are:
+These data privacy rights are:

-2. The right of Californians to know whether their personal information is sold or disclosed and to whom.
+- The right of Californians to know whether their personal information is sold or disclosed and to whom.

-3. The right of Californians to say no to the sale of personal information.
+- The right of Californians to say no to the sale of personal information.

-4. The right of Californians to access their personal information.
+- The right of Californians to access their personal information.

-What is not in the law
+What is not included in AB 375

-Impact on market
+Impact on California market

 A logical solution